• Skip to main content

 Last week I definitely needed something sweet to cheer me up, so I made my sweet Japanese milk buns with chocolate chips (for the nth time;)).

-I made these last year for my nephews and they were a SUCCESS!
-Try them, you won't regret!
+I made these several times for my nephews (and us of course) and they've always been a SUCCESS!
+Try them, you won't regret.

 Milk buns in a basket

-The amazing flavor of these chocolate chips milk buns
+The amazing flavor of these chocolate chips Japanese milk buns

 It's always difficult, to me, to describe recipes with words and make you really understand what they taste like.

 EVERY SINGLE recipe I post on the blog is food I really appreciated.
 And I mean, REALLY appreciated.
-So, when I share it, I love to describe how amazing it was.
+So, when I share it, I love to describe how amazing it is.

 Sometimes though there are not enough words and you just have to try the recipe.
-Same with these fluffy milk chocolate buns recipe: I can't even describe their flavor, it's too good.
+Same with this fluffy Japanese milk buns recipe: I can't even describe the flavor, it's too good.
 But, I'll try.

 When I made these for the first time, more than a year ago, I simply used my Hokkaido milk bread recipe and added chocolate chips.
 Then last week I tried to increase the quantity of powdered milk.